nationalarchives/miiify/README.md

 Miiify treats annotations like source code: store them in Git, serve them from an optimized runtime.

 Your annotations evolve like a codebase.
-Anyone who already uses Git can contribute using the same workflow—commit, review, merge.
+Anyone who already uses Git can contribute using the same workflow: commit, review, merge.
 No database setup, no config files, just JSON files and Git.

 ## Quick Start